 To prepare for dinner, preheat the oven to 400 degrees Fahrenheit.
 Mix together ¼ cup avocado or olive oil, 1 tbsp low-sodium soy sauce or coconut aminos (be sure it’s still low in sodium!), 1 tsp liquid smoke, 1 tsp smoked paprika, and 1 minced or smashed garlic clove.

 Remove the stem and scrape out the gills on the bottom with a spoon.
 Wipe mushroom with a clean, damp towel.
 Place mushrooms in a shallow baking dish and pour marinade over the mushroom.
-Allow to marinate for 15-30 minutes, turning once or twice.
+Allow marinating for 15-30 minutes, turning once or twice.

 Place marinaded mushrooms on a baking sheet lined with parchment paper.
 Roast for 10 minutes, flip over and roast for another 10 minutes.

 Many of the most common Thanksgiving dishes are very high in potassium.
 Here are some of the dishes you may need to limit or avoid to have a kidney-friendly Thanksgiving meal.